sreenath-pydev/calculator-project/README.md

 - **Basic Operations**: Supports basic arithmetic operations like addition, subtraction, multiplication, and division.
 - **Special Functions**: Includes functionalities for clearing the screen (AC), deleting the last entry (CE), and calculating percentages (%).
 - **Real-Time Calculations**: Provides immediate feedback and results as users input numbers and operations.
+- **Theme Options**: Implements dark theme and light theme options for customized user interface preferences.

 ## Technologies Used

 - **HTML**: For the structure of the calculator.
 - **CSS**: For custom styling.
 - **Bootstrap**: For responsive design and additional styling.
-- **JavaScript**: For the calculator's functionality and user interaction.
+- **JavaScript**: Client-side scripting for interactive functionalities like theme switching and calculator operations..
 - **Django**: For template rendering and static file management.

 ## File Structure